 You have control over some of these factors:

-- Down payment: A sizable down payment could help you secure good loan terms because it reduces some of the lender’s risk.
-And if you can comfortably put down 20% on a conventional loan, there’s another benefit: You avoid paying for private mortgage insurance.
+• Down payment: A sizable down payment could help you secure good loan terms because it reduces some of the lender’s risk.
+If you can comfortably put down 20% on a conventional loan, there’s another benefit: You avoid paying for private mortgage insurance.

-- Debt-to-income ratio: Your DTI ratio compares how much of your monthly income goes toward paying debt.
-A lower DTI ratio — around 43% or less — could help you qualify for a low mortgage rate because you have room to spare in your budget.
+• Debt-to-income ratio (DTI): Your DTI compares how much of your monthly income goes toward paying debt.
+A lower DTI — around 43% or less — could help you qualify for a low mortgage rate because you have room to spare in your budget

 Learn More: What Is a Mortgage Rate and How Do They Work?

 Comparing mortgage rates from different lenders is one way to make sure you get the best mortgage rate possible.
-Credible can help you compare prequalified rates from our partner lenders without hurting your credit score, and it takes just minutes.
+Credible can help you compare our partner lenders without hurting your credit score, and it takes just minutes.